canro91/canro91.github.io/_posts/2023-07-18-FiveYearsOfBlogging.md

 In 2020, I found the [Guest Writer Program from exceptionnotfound.net](https://exceptionnotfound.net/guest-writer-program/) and accepted the challenge.
 I wrote [three guest posts](https://exceptionnotfound.net/author/cesar-aguirre/) there.
 That experience helped me to better structure and format a blog post.
 Thanks, Matthew, if you ever read this.

-The book [Show your work by Austin Kleon]({% post_url 2020-10-01-ShowYourWorkTakeaways %}) inspired me to keep writing.
-Not only do the end results matter, the process to get there too.
+The book [Show Your Work by Austin Kleon]({% post_url 2020-10-01-ShowYourWorkTakeaways %}) inspired me to keep writing.
+Not only do the end results matter, the process to get there, too.
 I learned that from the book.

 I follow the mantra: "If something takes you more than 20 minutes to figure out, it should be a post."
 I learned that from a YouTube video, I can't find any more.